Cameradog/testMerge/README.md

 # add other

+＃ this is a second branch

 #YOYOYOYO

-# add other and other and other again
+# add other and other

+＃ this is a second branch and YAAA!!!

+# please no more merge.....